bepu/bepuphysics2/Documentation/StabilityTips.md

 ## Solver Stabilization

 -Whenever constraints are behaving oddly, try increasing the solver's iteration count to an extreme value (100+).
 If the problems go away, it is likely that the constraints or the bodies connected to them are configured in a way that is making the constraint system very hard to solve.
-If behavior doesn't improve, then the problem may not be related to constraints.
+If behavior doesn't improve, then the problem might not be related to constraints.

 -While many simple simulations can work fine with only 1 solver iteration, using a minimum of 2 is recommended for most simulations.
 Simulations with greater degrees of complexity- articulated robots, ragdolls, stacks- will often need more.